 We live in a world where personal opinions and political views have never seemed so divisive.
 And, with so many voices getting louder and louder and each trying to make their argument the strongest, it’s now more important than ever to start learning about politics.

-If you’re interested in politics, but you don’t know where to start, try heading over Joe Rogan’s podcast “The Joe Rogan Experience.”
+If you’re interested in political discourse but don’t know where to start, try heading over Joe Rogan’s podcast “The Joe Rogan Experience.”
 Here, you’ll find interviews with some of the world’s forerunner politicians, and, most importantly, you’ll hear views from each side of the story.

 I’ve compiled a list of the best JRE podcast episodes about politics to make things even easier.
 All you need to do is head over to Spotify or YouTube and tune in.